-The academic load is 15 semester hours (five courses) per semester during the regular school year.
-For purposes of student classification, an academic load of 12 semester hours or more per semester is full-time.
-An academic load of less than 12 semester hours per semester is part-time.
+The normal academic load is 15 hours (five courses) per semester during the regular school year.
+For purposes of student classification, an academic load of 12 hours or more per semester is full-time.

 Requests to Exceed the Normal Load